sentinelsat/sentinelsat/README.rst

     sentinel download [OPTIONS] <user> <password> <productid>

 Download a Sentinel-1 Product.
-Just needs you scihub user and password and the id of the product you want to download.
+It just needs your scihub user and password and the id of the product you want to download.

 Options: